 You can check your door-jam sticker for the correct gearing code.
 There is also a cool link below with will help you determine the correct ratios for your upgrade.

 So there are various options when it comes to re-gearing, and if you are going to be towing or hauling heavy loads, but most owners opt for something along the lines of 4.10 or 4.56.
-With 35’s there’s little in the way of measureable mpg difference, however the lower gears will offer much better acceleration and improved throttle response.
+With 35’s there’s little in the way of measurable mpg difference, however, the lower gears will offer much better acceleration and improved throttle response.

 Other effective Gearing options are:

 You might want to look at a small tune later which will improve performance on acceleration as well as recalibrating the speedometer for the transmission shift points.